apache/yunikorn-site/docs/api/cluster.md

 ## Clusters

 Returns general information about the clusters managed by the YuniKorn Scheduler.
-Information includes number of (total, failed, pending, running, completed) applications and containers and the build information of resource managers.
+The response includes build information about resource managers.

 **URL** : `/ws/v1/clusters`